lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 library and has lots of advanced features (like interactive queries.
-Check out my [HTTP endpoints with Kafka Streams Interactive Queries]({{< ref "/writing/http-endpoints-with-kafka-streams-interactive-queries" >}})) so you can solve a vast number of streaming problems with it.
+Check out my [HTTP endpoints with Kafka Streams Interactive Queries]({{< ref "/writing/http-endpoints-with-kafka-streams-interactive-queries" >}})) so you can solve a vast number of problems with it.

 TypeStream is a streaming platform that compiles your code into Kafka Streams applications.
 One of the non-goal of TypeStream is critical to this